 Sena SMH10R Pros:

 The pros to this system are obvious.
 The unit’s lighter weight, the broken up footprint and reduced profile, as well as the easy to use controls, even when wearing full finger gloves make it a wise buy for almost any biker.

-Adding into the fact that it can be used for almost every helmet and includes a boom mike option for those who prefer open face styles, this is a great system that offers long range communication, multi-point access, and easy install.
+Adding to the fact that it can be used for almost every helmet and includes a boom mike option for those who prefer open face styles, this is a great system that offers long range communication, multi-point access, and easy install.

 Sena SMH10R Cons:

-Also the sticky installation is plagued by the same curse of all sticky installs on motorcycle helmets in that the glue does break down quickly due to the exposure to heat, cold, water and UV radiation form sunlight.
 The Bluetooth motorcycle helmet speakers can be a bit tight in some helmets but this is not a major issue and the boom mic can be a bit janky if the helmet has a swooping front panel but again not a major issue in most cases.